Objectivist-Nexus/fro/_pages/study-groups/index.md

 ## Standards of Conduct

-All FROG members are expected to contribute to the smooth running of the group and its meetings.
+All FROG members are encouraged to contribute to the smooth running of the group and its meetings.
 To that end:

-* FROG members are expected to attend meetings regularly.
+* FROG members are encouraged to attend meetings regularly.
 Occasional absences are unavoidable, but merely occasional attendance disrupts the flow of meetings.
-* FROG members and guests should read (or re-read) the assigned reading in the month before the meeting.
+* FROG members and guests are encouraged to read (or re-read) the assigned reading in the month before the meeting.
 It should be fresh in the mind.
-* FROG members should help keep the discussion on-track, meaning focused on the topic at hand.
+* FROG members are encouraged to help keep the discussion on track, meaning focused on the topic at hand.
 People should not disrupt the meeting with side-conversations.
-* FROG members should periodically volunteer to act as discussion leaders.
-They should also volunteer to host meetings at their home, if appropriate.
+* FROG members are encouraged to periodically volunteer to act as discussion leaders.
+They might also volunteer to host meetings at their home, if appropriate.

-In addition, FROG members should act in a friendly -- or at least civil -- way toward each other.
-In case of any serious conflict, the people should attempt to resolve the problem between themselves, preferably by meeting in-person.
-If further help is required, then they should discuss the conflict with their FROG leader.
+In addition, FROG members are encouraged to act in a friendly--or at least civil--way toward each other.
+In case of any serious conflict, the people are encouraged to attempt to resolve the problem between themselves, preferably by meeting in person.
+If further help is required, then they can discuss the conflict with their FROG leader.

 ## Joining